 TA: If you could only give a traveler one piece of advice, what would it be?

 Janice: When you visit France and you are from North America, do NOT expect it to be like home.
 Adjust to the way the French do things, like always saying, "Bonjour" when you enter an establishment (i.e. a store).

 TA: What are some of your favorite travel blogs and communities?

 Janice: I really like the blog by pastry chef David Lebovitz.
 He writes about a lot of foodie places (shops and restaurants) in France.
 Another is France Today.
 One community I really like is the Facebook group, Join Us In France.
-This group is an offshoot of the podcast, Join Us in France.
+This group is an offshoot of a podcast of the same name.
 I have given two interviews about experiences in France.

 TA: What would be your #1 recommendation for a place to travel in 2019?

 Janice: While Paris is one of the top cities to visit in the world, I would still recommend a visit there in 2019.
 It has so much to offer -- numerous museums, and recently a number of truly unique food places have opened such as Beau Passage, which is a high end "food court" that has a number of restaurants by Michelin chefs like Yannick Alléno, chef at Pavillon Ledoyen in Paris.
 Each month there are festivals and celebrations, so you're never without something to see or do.
 In October, for example, there was the Fete des Vendages, the annual wine festival in Montmartre where the area around Sacre Coeur is closed off for food and wine booths.
 There are also many free tours like a tour of the Montmartre vineyard and behind the scenes of the Moulin Rouge.

 TA: What are the top 3 websites you use for research/inspiration when planning a trip?